 - Where none of the above categories of liable person applies, the person who occupies, or receives rent from, the property is the liable person.

-Property owners should note that the LPT tax is not deductible from rental income when calculating profit for income tax purposes at the end of the year.
-The NPPR and the household charge are not deductible.
+Property owners should note that LPT is not deductible from rental income when calculating profit for income tax purposes at the end of the year.
+The NPPR and the household charge are also not deductible.

 - Identify the valuation band and calculate the LPT due.
 Property valuation guidance is available on the revenue website on www.revenue.ie .These are estimates only and are based on the average values in your area.
 The value of your property could be lower or higher.
 Valuations can be difficult particularly in rural areas.

 - Select your preferred payment option or check to see if you qualify for a deferral or exemption.